fluthjs/fluth-vue/packages/core/useFetch/docs/use.en.md

 }, 100);
 ```

-A request can also be aborted automatically by using `timeout` property.
-It will call `abort` function when the given timeout is reached.
+You can also automatically abort requests by using the `timeout` property.
+When the specified timeout is reached, it will call the `abort` function.

 ```ts
 const { data } = useFetch(url, { timeout: 100 });
 ```

-### Intercepting a request
+## Intercepting Requests

-The `beforeFetch` option can intercept a request before it is sent and modify the request options and url.
+The `beforeFetch` option can intercept the request before it is sent and modify the request options and URL.

 ```ts
 const { data } = useFetch(url, {